sithmel/sistema/README.md

 await userQuery.run(args)
 ```

+_connectionMock_ will be used instead of dbConnection.
+We can only mock some of the dependencies in the dependency graph.
+This way you can write unit of integration tests.

-# Sistema Design principles
+## Sistema Design principles

+Sistema (Italian for "system") allows to express an application as a directed acyclic graph of dependencies.
+It uses optimal algorithms to execute part of the graph and return the value of a dependency (a variant of (topological sorting)[https://en.wikipedia.org/wiki/Topological_sorting] that walks multiple graph branches in parallel).
+In the same way is possible to shutdown the dependencies in the optimal order.
+Sistema does one thing well.
+It integrates with other libraries rather than be an invasive framework.
+It has no dependencies and only a small amount of dev dependencies.
+It uses types but no transpilation for the best dev experience

+Sistema is:

-- FAST: dependencies are executed in parallel, in the optimal order and only once
+- FAST: dependencies are executed in parallel, in the optimal order and only once every execution
-- TESTABLE: sistema takes care of the wiring, so that dependencies can be tested in isolation
+- TESTABLE: Sistema takes care of the wiring, so that dependencies can be tested in isolation
-- RELIABLE: sistema takes care of shutting dependencies in the right order
+- RELIABLE: Sistema takes care of shutting dependencies in the right order

-- LIGHTWEIGHT: sistema should do one thing well, and integrate well with other libraries
+## Some history and background

+Node.js classic use case is to build networking servers.
+The environment lacks facilities to start/stop the server.
+It may be quirky to test, and passing dependencies through layers of functions may be a chore.
+I have known of dependency injection libraries since [architect](https://github.com/c9/architect), and I started trying to figure out my own for a long time.
+I have used and enjoyed [electrician](https://github.com/tes/electrician) and [systemic](https://github.com/onebeyond/systemic) and wrote a couple of prototype that as far as I know never went into production [diogenes](https://github.com/sithmel/diogenes) and [diesis](https://github.com/sithmel/diesis).
+I was particularly frustrated with the _diesis_ because I thought it was very innovative, but I realised it missed to deal with some important practicality.
+And here it is, I started working on **Sistema** after a chat with @BorePlusPlus and @cressie176 authors of Electrician and Systemic.
+To take the all the best ideas of _Diesis_ and the other libraries together.

+## How it differs from Systemic

+- With Sistema you can define a dependency in an external package.
+No need to update the register used by the consumer
+- Sistema uses references instead of strings to define a dependency.
+This prevents typos and makes not possible to define cyclic dependencies
+- Sistema runs all dependencies in parallel, instead of doing that in series.
+Same with shutting down.
+- Sistema can be used to define all kind of dependencies, not just the ones necessaries to start the system